-Normally, investment income includes interest and dividends.
+Often, investment income includes interest and dividends.
 The income you receive from interest and unqualified dividends are generally taxed at your ordinary income tax rate.
 Certain dividends, on the other hand, can receive special tax treatment, which are usually taxed at lower long-term capital gains tax rates.
-Your investment brokerage should provide information about whether your dividends are qualified or not.
+Your investment brokerage company should provide information about whether your dividends are qualified or not.

 Gains and losses from investment sales